hackjunction/2019-website-template/CUSTOMISATION.md

 ```

 ## Other content types

+Note: this part of the documentation is still in progress

 In addition to these two powerful content types, the project has some built-in list-based content types that may be useful for you.